Theresa May vows action on upskirting after Tory MP blocks Bill

 Even then, it would only take one dissenting voice to again put a stop to its progress.

-Ms Martin, a 26-year-old freelance writer living in London, said she spoke to Chope after the session to ask him about his decision.
+Ms Martin, a 26-year-old freelance writer living in London, said she spoke to Sir Christopher after the session to ask him about his decision.

 Disgusted to see that Tory MP Christopher Chope blocked the Upskirting Bill in Parliament today.— Richard Burgon MP (@RichardBurgon) June 15, 2018